nwtnni/nwtnni.github.io/content/blog/2018-06-07-halite2-postmortem.md

 }
 ```

-We can read this as: all data types implementing the `FromStream` trait define a function
+We can read this as: all data types implementing the FromStream trait define a function
-`take`, which takes in a mutable queue of strings (the stream) and returns a
+take, which takes in a mutable queue of strings (the stream) and returns a
 new instance of the data type.
 Once we've defined our own trait, we can implement it
-for any type: even types from the standard library, like `i32` and `f32`.
+for any type: even types from the standard library, like i32 and f32.

-### Navigation
+## Navigation

 Collision detection was the most math-heavy section of my codebase.